djeada/Computational-Fluid-Dynamics-CFD-Resources/README.md

 ## 🎯 Vision & Mission

-Welcome to the most comprehensive, community-driven repository for Computational Fluid Dynamics education and research.
-This isn't just a collection of notes and scripts—it's a **complete learning ecosystem** designed to transform curious minds into expert practitioners of fluid flow simulation.
+Welcome to the community-driven repository for Computational Fluid Dynamics education and research.
+It's a **complete learning ecosystem** designed to transform curious minds into expert practitioners of fluid flow simulation.

 ### 🌟 What Makes This Repository Groundbreaking

-In the vast ocean of CFD resources, this repository stands as a **lighthouse of structured, validated, and accessible knowledge**.
 We've distilled decades of research, thousands of papers, and countless hours of practical experience into a coherent, progressive learning system that adapts to your needs—whether you're:

 - **🎓 A student** taking your first steps into fluid mechanics
 - **🔬 A researcher** pushing the boundaries of computational methods